Prashika/sample-okta-react-app-useContext/README.md

 ### Use your own okta-developer account credentials for login.

-The page will reload when you make changes.\
+The page will reload when you make changes in source code.\
 You may also see any lint errors in the console.

 # References: